Sex Positive? How Can My Wife Become That?

 - Be honest with her.
 I know you want her to enjoy sex for her, but it is also for you.
-If you try to sell it as all being about her, she will know you are not being honest, and that will shut the whole thing down.
+If you try to sell it as all being about her she’ll know you’re not being honest, and that will shut the whole thing down.

-- Expand what you are willing to do/settle for sexually.
+- Expand what you’re willing to do/settle for sexually.
 Have sex just for you if she wants to do that.
 Try sex for both of you without intercourse if she likes.
 Be flexible with time, position, and form of foreplay.
 Let her find what works for her.

 - Treat the issue of sex like a form of intimacy, not something to joke about.
 Crude is not a turn on for most women.
 Sarcasm about sex is also a very bad plan.

-All of the above puts her in a good place to become sex positive, but it will not make the change.
+All of the above puts her in a good place to become sex positive, but it won’t make the change.
 Becoming sex positive requires a change in her thinking.
-You cannot cause that change, and it is unlikely you can push her in the right direction.
+You can’t cause that change, and it’s unlikely you can push her in the right direction.
 This takes you back to prayer!

-The good news is there are a growing number of openly sex positive Christian women out there.
+The good news is there are a growing number of openly sex-positive Christian women out there.
 Some are blogging, speaking, and writing about it, while far more are spreading the message in their circle of friends.
-In the past women who were grumpy about sex were the most common voice, but that is changing.
-Sex positive women are speaking up, and in some places, they are speaking up in such numbers that the sex grumpy women are thinking twice before sharing their message.
+In the past women who were grumpy about sex were the most common voice, but that’s changing.
+Sex positive women are speaking up, and in some places, they are speaking up in such numbers that the sex grumpy women are thinking twice before sharing their evil message.
 There are almost certainly married women at your church who think sex is awesome, so pray your wife become friends with one of them.
-If she is on-line, pray she will repeatedly stumble across sex positive Christian women.
+If she’s on-line, pray she will repeatedly stumble across sex positive Christian women.
 Pray for God to nudge her in His loving way – if she starts to pray about sex good things will happen.

-I know some of you feel it is just too late for your marriage.
-I am sure that is true for some, but it is not as much of a lost cause as you think.
-Consider the blog The Forgiven Wife - Learning to Dance with Desire.
+I know some of you feel it’s just too late for your marriage.
+I’m sure that’s true for some, but it’s not as much of a lost cause as you think.
+Consider the blog The Forgiven Wife – Learning to Dance with Desire.
 The author says this about herself “The mission of this blog is to encourage Christian wives as they break away from sexual refusing and gate-keeping.
 After 20 years of being a sexual gatekeeper and refuser, I have learned to dance with desire and enjoy the full intimacy that comes with passionate and joyful sex with my husband.”
-This woman is not alone – we have spoken with dozen of women who learned to want and enjoy sex after two or three decades of marriage.
+This woman is not alone – we’ve spoken with dozens of women who learned to want and enjoy sex after two or three decades of marriage.
 How Christians see sex is changing, and I pray that change invades your marriage!